CabrilloRoboticsClub/cabrillo_rov_2023/setup/image/README.md

 This is the construction and customization of the developer disks.

+## Download the 2024 Image

+An [Ubuntu image](https://drive.google.com/file/d/1PHmEwpXliKuy4DiJp5DwF8t5_xciZzM5/view?usp=sharing) is available for download.
+It was built using the procedure in the next part.

 ## Create an Ubuntu Image

-This procedure assumes you're working on Ubuntu 22.04 Desktop.
+This procedure is how the downloadable image was generated.
+The process assumes you're working on Ubuntu 22.04 Desktop with `virt-manager` installed.

 1. Download the installer ISO.